gwding/agile_grasp2/README.md

 ## 7) Parameters

-The most important parameters are cloud_type and cloud_topic to define the input point cloud, and workspace and num_samples to define the workspace dimensions and the number of grasp hypotheses to be sampled.
+The most important parameters are *cloud_type* and *cloud_topic* which define the type of the input point cloud and from which topic the cloud is received, and *workspace* and *num_samples* which define the workspace dimensions and the number of grasp hypotheses to be sampled.
 The other parameters only need to be modified in special cases.

 #### Input
 * cloud_type: the type of the input point cloud.